 Finally, with your Company Page completely up and running, you can begin driving traffic to it from other locations.
 Link to your page from your website, on business cards, or anywhere else that might seem fitting.

 How heavily you promote your LinkedIn presence depends on how you intend to use it.
-If you want your Company Page to be the central hub for job applicants, you should ensure that any “careers” pages on your site clearly include calls to action for this page.
-If it’s a place where people can learn about the history of your company, you may link to it from your “about” page instead.
+If you want your Company Page to be the central hub for job applicants, you should ensure that any “Careers” pages on your site clearly include calls to action for this page.
+If it’s a place where people can learn about the history of your company, you may link to it from your “About” page instead.

-Another thing to keep in mind: make sure your LinkedIn page reflects this purpose, so that those visiting it from other websites know what they’re supposed to do when they get there.
-Taco Bell does this extremely well, making its Company Page graphics all a call to action for its Careers tab:
+Another thing to keep in mind: make sure your company’s LinkedIn page reflects this purpose, so that those visiting it from other websites know what they’re supposed to do when they get there.
+Taco Bell does this extremely well, making its Company Page graphics a call to action for its Careers tab:

 Maintaining a LinkedIn Company Page may be very easy for some businesses, and very time-intensive for others.
-For now, start by setting up the basics, adding your information, and watching how your first followers react to the content you are sharing and the conversations you are starting.
+For now, start by setting up the basics, adding your information, and watching how your first followers react to the content you are sharing and the conversations you are initiating.
 Over time, you’ll be able to decide if LinkedIn is a crucial part of your social media strategy or just another piece of a bigger puzzle.